Otisimi/Otisimi/README.md

 -📚: At the moment, I'm studying Computer Science at UCS

--💻: I know C language, and a little bit of Js, Java and PL/SQL, and I'm learning how to program in Python
+-💻: C, Java and PL/SQL.
+Little bit of JS and Python

 -Thanks for visting.
 -Enjoy it!! o/